Below are photos of the steps to load the trailer from a trip to Stevens Creek reservoir for some beginners’ practice.

 The kayak strapping is always double-checked after they are put on.

-Descriptions of trips we take these kayaks on are at:
+Links to info about trips we take these kayaks on are below

 Going kayaking at sunrise on the Grand Teton National Park trip requires getting up while it is still dark to hook up the kayak trailer for towing: